crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 This idea assumes specifications you provide are completely adjusted to the system beforehand, something unrealistic.

 It also assumes that the specifications have no logic errors.
-Which is less likely to happen, but it happens.
+Which is less likely to happen, but it does.

 When developing using *TDD*, specification details usually "emerge" naturally as your understanding on the system grows: The process is a *framework* for thinking.

 Often we write tests that we refactor or eliminate as we learn along the way.
-So that's a big caveat.
+So that's a big blind spot for this kind of model.

 However, I think the idea could be useful for things like automated exploration (letting the AI explore some paths and log them).
 It can also be useful for repetitive problems, but not for complex problems where development needs to help clarify the requirements.